 SEWING MACHINE: We use a ‘Janome HD9 Professional‘ sewing machine in our workshop, but many domestic sewing machines will sew through leather as well.
 We recommend using denim needles and nylon or polyester thread.
+You can read more about sewing machines for shoemaking in our post here.

 Lasts are shoe-shaped blocks that the shoes are built around.
 They come in left and right pairs and are normally made of plastic or wood.
 Lasts will determine the heel height, shape and size of the shoes.